EBay shares sink as strong dollar, competition hit forecast

 Facebook Inc, which on Thursday posted a 52 percent jump in quarterly revenue, trades at 32.6.

-(Reporting by Tenzin Pema in Bengaluru; Additional reporting by Eileen Soreng and Lehar Maan; Editing by Sayantani Ghosh)
+(Reporting by Tenzin Pema in Bengaluru; Additional reporting by Eileen Soreng; Editing by Sayantani Ghosh)

+* Plans to boost Japanese corporate debt investment to 100 bln yen

+JAKARTA, April 16 Jakarta voters head to the polls on Wednesday to elect a governor for Indonesia's teeming capital after a campaign that incited political and religious tensions in the world's most-populous Muslim country.